 At St John’s our students are introduced to, and regularly use, a variety of technological devices to support their learning.
-This use is monitored at school and is a shared responsibility with parents at home.
-Wherever possible families are kept informed of the advancing skills of their children and the personal and security implications of devices used.
+This use is monitored at school and families are kept informed of the advancing skills of their children and the personal and security implications of devices used.

-Throughout their time at St John’s students’ learning will be enhanced through the use of laptops, microphones, headphones, digital cameras, electronic whiteboards, iPads, eBooks and a variety of online resources.
-Students will also use a selection of regularly updated Applications which also support the curriculum offered.
+Throughout their time at St John’s, students’ learning will be enhanced through the use of laptops, microphones, headphones, digital cameras, Digital TV Screens, iPads, eBooks and a variety of online resources.
+Students will also use a selection of regularly updated Apps which support the curriculum offered.

-Our Grades 5 and 6 students each have access to a school allocated iPad for curricular activities at school and all other students regularly use class allocated iPads.
-We are increasingly surprised at young children’s confidence and skills at making their way around devices, however, we are mindful that this readiness to explore often occurs with little consideration of possible consequences.
+Our Grades 5 and 6 students each have access to a school allocated iPad and Headset for curricular activities at school and all other students regularly use classroom allocated iPads.

-We remind families that your children are watching and learning constantly though your modelled use of technology.
 Through curricular activities, students will learn safe and responsible use of technologies, in particular the dangers and implications of sharing personal information online, taking photos of others and gaining consent for data sharing.